Permanent Mold Cast

 Permanent Mold Casting Process

 For high volume runs of small parts, permanent mold casting is an option that's both cost effective and produces the quality our customers require.

 Permanent mold casting is typically used for high-volume production of small, simple metal parts with uniform wall thickness.
-Non-ferrous metals are typically used in this process, such as zinc, aluminum, magnesium and copper alloys (brass alloys).
-However, irons and steels can also be cast in this method using graphite molds.
+Non-ferrous metals are typically used in this process, such as zinc alloys, aluminum alloys, magnesium and copper alloys (brass alloys).
+However, irons and steel alloys can also be cast in this method using graphite molds.

 What can be made with Permanent Mold Casting?